 •A Flake Called Lee (5.5)—Brendan led this.
 It climbs a crack and then a right-facing flake.
 The crux is around the middle, where you pull a flake, probably by laybacking, and you have no idea from below that this spot will be hard.
 After the crux, the rest of the route is more like a scramble; the fun and challenge are on the lower half.
 Since that first climb, I have led this one twice, and despite the 5.5 rating, the crux still feels a little scary

 •For Short People Only (5.4)—Brendan led this one, too, and I have now led it twice myself.
 It is about ten feet right of A Flake Called Lee.
-The crux is really the opening move, which skirts an overhanging block.
+The crux is really the opening move, which involves an overhanging block.
 We actually thought this route was harder than Lee simply because of the opening move.
 Good chimney technique helps a direct start; you can also skirt the overhang via a horizontal crack to its right.

 •Hyper-Gamma-Spaces (5.12a)—the big roof to the right of For Short People Only.

 •Black Planet (5.9)

 This page's image gallery has pictures of some of the other routes.